 The Easter Eggs are made on the Easter Egg Hama bead pegboard.
-It's a great pegboard because it is shaped in a way that means you can make eggs of all different sizes.
+It's a great pegboard, because it is shaped in a way that means you can make eggs of all different sizes.
 It's also very versatile, with lots of ways that you can place the beads to make different patterns while still keeping the overall shape obvious.
 I'm planning on making lots in a smaller size that we can use for an Easter Egg hunt around the house and keep from year to year.
-(I've also been making some tiny Hama bead Easter Eggs with the mini beads, and I have another project in mind for those!)
+I've also made some tiny Hama bead Easter Eggs which we used as cake toppers!)

 We painted up plenty of paper plates.
 You need two for each frame, one is used as the background and the rim of a second is used for the front of the frame.
 With older children you could think more carefully about the background that will be visible in the frame, perhaps a lovely scenic background with hills and sky, or a pattern which matches the Easter Egg which will be displayed.
 You could also decorate the outside frame with stickers or other collage materials.